Rab Vital Windshell Review

 Fit and Functionality

-This jacket has three large pockets: two large hand pockets and a big internal pocket.
+This jacket has three large pockets — two large hand pockets and a big internal pocket that also serves as the stuff pocket if you choose to stow it.
 This allows more storage than just about any other wind jacket available.
-You can easily fit gloves, a hat, your wallet and more.
+You can easily fit gloves, a hat, your wallet, and more.
 This is a key distinction with the Vital — you can easily integrate it into your everyday life.
-With the Houdini or other jackets with just one pocket, you're always on the hunt for a place to put energy bars or extra stuff.